Analysis | Why arguments that mail-in balloting will undermine the election are wrong

 You will hear assertions to the contrary.
 You will hear, for example, that former president Jimmy Carter co-chaired a commission that determined that mail-in voting was risky.
 In fact, the commission wrote that voting by mail was “fraught with risk,” a determination based on a report from another organization.
 It was also 15 years ago, before mail-in voting was broadly expanded and additional checks added to the process.
 A Post analysis looked at nearly 15 million votes cast by mail in 2016 and 2018, and it found fewer than 400 possible cases of double voting or a vote cast for a dead person.
 If each of those cases was, in fact, intentional fraud — which hasn’t been determined — it’s equivalent to having $10,000 in the bank and seeing someone purloin a quarter.
 (It’s also worth pointing out that Carter endorsed voting by mail this year.)

-That qualifier that fraud hasn’t been proven in those 400-odd cases is important because it’s common for sweeping allegations of fraud to be made that collapse upon further scrutiny.
+That qualifier that fraud hasn’t been proven in those 400-odd cases is important because it’s common for broad allegations of fraud to be made that collapse upon further scrutiny.
 A sport from Texas last year, for example, claimed that tens of thousands of noncitizens had voted in the state, a claim Trump quickly elevated.
 But it wasn’t true, ignoring that many of those voters had become citizens before they voted.
 A review subsequently found only 80 instances in which people might potentially have cast improper votes.

 There have been situations in which systematic fraud has occurred.
 In 2018, a campaign consultant allegedly coordinated a system of collecting and filling out ballots on behalf of voters in North Carolina.
 The election results were thrown out, despite the level of fraud not being sufficient to affect the results.
 It was a Republican campaign for which the alleged fraud was committed; a Republican ended up winning the new election.

 Trump talks less about that example than Paterson, N.J.
-There, evidence of fraud was detected in a local election and charges filed against both a (Democratic) candidate and two campaign workers.
+There, evidence of fraud was detected in a local election and charges were filed against a (Democratic) candidate and two campaign workers.

 An important point in both of those cases is that the fraud was detected.
 Efforts to affect an election are rare, but, in two cases in which people tried it, it was uncovered in short order.
 Trump has repeatedly suggested that the number of rejected ballots in Paterson is itself a signifier of fraud, but the point is entirely that efforts to commit fraud have to overcome robust checks designed to detect it.
-Local officials may, in fact, be overzealous about tossing ballots out of concerns of fraud, something that promises to be a focus of legal fights after this year’s contest.
+Local officials may, in fact, be overzealous about tossing ballots out of concern about fraud, something that promises to be a focus of legal fights after this year’s contest.

-Those checks are a reason that some of Trump's wilder scenarios, like an election flooded with ballots sent by foreign actors, don't make much sense.
-How, for example, are (say) Russian agents going to slip millions of ballots into the mail undetected?
-More critically, how are they going to manage to successfully mimic voter signatures in a way that passes detection upon scrutiny?
+Those checks are a reason some of Trump’s wilder scenarios, such as an election flooded with ballots sent by foreign actors, don’t make much sense.
+How, for example, are Russian agents going to slip millions of ballots into the mail undetected?
+More critically, how are they going to mimic voter signatures in a way that passes detection upon scrutiny?
 (A forgery expert with whom The Post spoke called this scenario “highly unlikely.”)

 Were this the sort of election that takes place in a fourth-grade classroom, where kids check boxes on a slip of paper and drop it in a ballot box, fraud would be easy.
 But, happily, the nation’s process for voting is a bit more sophisticated than that — and the dearth of demonstrated fraud reinforces that.

-It's worth noting, too, that Trump's claims of fraud are vague enough to be inconsistent.
-At a rally in Pennsylvania this week, he reverted to his 2016 allegations that people would cast ballots illegally at polling places.
+It’s worth noting, too, that Trump’s claims of fraud are vague enough to be inconsistent.
+At a rally in Pennsylvania this week, he reverted to his 2016 allegations that people would vote illegally at polling places.

 “If you see somebody cheating, you’ve got to turn them in,” Trump said.
 “And you probably will.
 It’s going to be a mess."

 Actually, you almost certainly won’t.
-But Trump would probably be content with his supporters accosting those who they thought shouldn’t be voting on Nov.
+But Trump probably would be content with his supporters accosting those they thought shouldn’t be voting on Nov.
 3.

 It has been common in recent years for ballots counted after Election Day to favor Democrats — for predictable reasons.